 Your first visit concentrates on removing any infection and inflammation.
 The enflamed tooth is drilled into so that the inner nerve canal is exposed.
 The dentist removes excess decay and uses special files to clean the inner canal and remove the nerve.
 The dentist will clean, then medicate the tooth and surrounding area to allow pain relief and fast healing without risk of further infection.
 The hole is also plugged with a temporary filling.

-Once the dentist is sure all the infected area has been removed (some teeth have more than one root canal!), our dentists at Switch Family Dental set about filling the empty canal.
+Once the dentist is sure all the infected area has been removed (some teeth have more than one root canal!), our dentists at Switch Dental Lower Hutt set about filling the empty canal.
 The dentist will check on the progress of the canal and ensure there is no presence of infection in the tooth.
 The interior canal is packed with a permanent filling until it’s all filled up.
 Afterwards, a normal filling seals the exterior hole.

 Root canals remove material from the inner and deeper parts of the tooth, such as dental pulp.
 Dental pulp is the material in your tooth that senses hot or cold, hydrates and keeps your tooth’s structure.
 If it’s infected and cleaned out by a dentist, your tooth can be left a bit weaker than those around it.